PennLINC/babs/docs/source/after_jobs.rst

 Step 3.1.
 Merge the results and provenance
 =============================================

-After all jobs are finished, as the results are on different branches, please use ``babs-merge`` to merge the results and provenance from all the successfully finished jobs:
+Once all jobs have finished, the results will be on different branches.
+Please use ``babs-merge`` to merge the results and provenance from all the successfully finished jobs:

 .. code-block:: bash